 Home repair services are highly prioritized by both private and public sector organizations, but project costs often exceed available resources.
 As shown above, our survey respondents collectively spent more than $11 million on home repair services in 2019, which was the most spent on any category of housing activity outside of affordable housing development (for which a total funding amount could not be discerned).
 While much of the funding that supports that work comes from federal dollars directed by the city of Milwaukee to nonprofit service providers, some housing leaders we interviewed said that cost estimates used by public sector organizations for both home repair and rehab projects are unrealistically low and that financing those projects has become increasingly difficult.

 While boosting Milwaukee’s homeownership rates should be a top priority, the impacts of the COVID-19 pandemic have forced a short-term focus on housing stabilization and eviction prevention.
 Between 2005 and 2019, Milwaukee’s homeownership rate dropped from nearly 50% to 40%, and homeownership rates are far lower for Black and Hispanic households than white households.
 Many housing leaders believe that reversing these trends is critical, but many also cite the severe impacts of COVID-19 on Milwaukee’s low-income households, who typically rent and whose members are disproportionately employed in hard-hit service occupations.
-Following a brief period during which evictions were nearly eliminated in Milwaukee due to a statewide moratorium, they returned to pre-pandemic levels (see chart below), and many fear a deluge of evictions could occur later this year after a federal moratorium ends.
+Following a brief period during which evictions were nearly eliminated in Milwaukee due to a statewide moratorium, they returned in the summer (see chart below) and many fear a deluge of evictions could occur later this year after a federal moratorium ends.
 Consequently, preventing evictions through increased rent assistance, tenant-landlord mediation services, and (when necessary) legal representation are urgent needs for the immediate future.

 New efforts may be needed to coordinate affordable housing development and rehab efforts and to track housing services and outcomes across organizations and sectors.
 Recent progress has been made in Milwaukee to bring together public and private sector organizations to coordinate housing services citywide (and beyond) when it comes to homelessness prevention, homeownership, and eviction prevention.
 Many individuals we interviewed suggested that public and private sector funders could build on this progress by collaborating more with regard to affordable housing development and rehab strategies and projects.
 Another possible form of collaboration suggested by housing leaders is collaborative investment in developing a system to track households across the spectrum of housing services, which would allow for better assessment of what programs and services are achieving desired outcomes and where gaps exist.